 At Brain Injury Law of Seattle, we are committed to providing our clients with the quality representation they need.

 Our team of personal injury attorneys is here to help you get your life back on track following a brain injury.
-We have the legal and medical knowledge needed to understand what you are going through and can help you through this difficult time.
+Our brain injury lawyer have the legal and medical knowledge needed to understand what you are going through and can help you through this difficult time.

 Brain Injury Law of Seattle is here for you, from educating you on your legal rights to guiding you through your medical bills of a car accident settlement.